 Chemotherapy drugs make you more likely to get infections.
 You will be asked to watch out for signs of infection at all times.
-These signs include feeling shivery and unwell, having a high temperature (above 37.5° C) or a low temperature below 35°C (95°F), having a cough, or pain passing urine.
+These signs include feeling shivery and unwell, having a high or low temperature, having a cough or sore throat, or pain passing urine.
 The haematology units will have a direct phone number to call for advice if your temperature is above 37.5°C (99.5°F) or below 35°C (95°F).